pohly/syncevolution/README.rst

 * mirror a local database as items in a directory, with format conversion and one-way or two-way data transfer (export vs. true syncing)

-Because local sync involves two sides, two configurations are needed.
+Because local sync involves two sides, two sync configurations are needed.
 One is called the *target config*.
+Traditionally, this really was a configuration called ``target-config``, for example ``target-config@google``.
+This is no longer required.

-By convention it must be called ``target-config@<some context name>``, for example ``target-config@google-calendar``.
-The target config holds properties which apply to all sources inside that context, like user name, password and URL for the server.
+The target config can hold properties which apply to all sources inside its context, like user name, password and URL for the server (more on that below) and sync settings (like logging and data backups).
 Once configured, the target config can be used to list/import/export/update items via the SyncEvolution command line.
 It cannot be used for synchronization because it does not defined what the items are supposed to be synchronized with.

-For synchronization, a second *sync config* is needed.
-This config has the same role as the traditional SyncML configs and is typically defined in the same implicit ``@default`` context as those configs.
-All configs in that context use the same local data.
-The sync config defines the database pairs and the sync mode (one-way, two-way, ...).
+For synchronization, a second *originating config* is needed.
+This config has the same role as the traditional SyncML sync configs and is typically defined in the same implicit ``@default`` context as those configs.
+All configs in that context use the same local data, thus turning that local data into the hub through with data flows to all peers that the host is configured to sync with.

-The first step is to select a target config with ``syncURL=local://@<some context name>``.
-Multiple sync configs can access the same target config.
-In the second step, the ``uri`` of each source in the sync config must be set to the name of the corresponding source in the target config.
-The ``sync`` property in the sync config defines the direction of the data flow.
-It can be set temporarily when starting a synchronzation with the sync config.
+A sync config becomes an originating config in a local sync by setting the ``syncURL`` to the special URL ``local://[<target config name>][@<some context name>]``.
+This selects the target config to sync with.
+If the target config name is left out, the actual string ``target-config`` is used as name.
+The context can be omitted if the target config name is unique.
+Originating and target config can be in the same context.
+Care must be taken to not use a source more than once in a local sync.

+In addition, ``peerIsClient=1`` must be set in the originating config, because SyncEvolution only supports running the SyncML client on the target side.
+It makes sense to use the local databases on originating side, because that side requires more frequent access to the data.

+The originating config defines the database pairs, either implicitly (by using the same source names on both sides, which is possible when different contexts are used) or explicitly (via the `uri` properties set for the sources on the originating side).
+The originating config also defines the ``sync`` mode for each pair. ``uri`` and ``sync`` values on the target side are ignored and do not have to be specified.

+As a special case, sources used in combination with the target config may access the credentials and ``syncURL`` stored there as fallback when nothing was specified for the sources directly.
+This makes sense for the WebDAV and ActiveSync backends where the credentials are typically the same and (depending on the web server) the same start URL can be used to find calendar and contact databases.

+  **Warning:** when setting password for the target config and using a keyring, a ``syncURL`` or a unique ``remoteDeviceID`` string must be set, because they are needed to identify the host in the keyring.

+TODO: take host from username, if it is an email address.

+If this feature is not used, the ``syncURL`` could be left empty because local sync itself does not use it.
+However, the command line expects it to be set to ``none`` explicitly to detect typos.

   **Warning:** because the client in the local sync starts the sync, ``preventSlowSync=0`` must be set in the target config to have an effect.

+TODO: this is inconsistent.
+Should we allow the user to set preventSlowSync in the originating config and use that on the target side?

 CalDAV and CardDAV